saucelabs/sauce-docs/docs/insights/overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The **Job Overview** page, accessible from the **Insights** heading, offers two frames of reference to view health of the aggregate of your tests.
-First is the Overview tab, which offers a visual overview of test case health over time, job summary, and job breakdown.
-Job Overview also gives you access to the Errors tab which details errors for all your tests over time.
+The **Job Overview** page, accessible from the **Insights** heading, offers two frames of reference to view health of the aggregate of your jobs.
+First is the Overview tab, which offers a visual overview of job case health over time, job summary, and job breakdown.
+Job Overview also gives you access to the Errors tab which details errors for all your jobs over time.

 :::note
 The Extended Debugging feature offers access to HAR files and JavaScript console logs, assisting in the identification of flaky tests.
 For more details, refer to [Debugging Tests with JavaScript Console Logs and HAR Files (Extended Debugging)](/insights/debug).